artsy/README/playbooks/incident-handling.md

   <!-- TODO: define how to apply priority levels more consistently -->
 - Take your best guess at the other information; it can always be edited later.

+Issues isolated to staging (i.e., issues that do not have have an observable impact on production) resulting in major workflow disruptions should also be treated as incidents.
+When communicating a staging incident, it should be made clear that there is no preceived impact on production to avoid creating confusion for the team members following the incident.

 2. **Create a Slack channel** dedicated to the incident's technical resolution

 - Follow the **Create Slack channel** link from the OpsGenie incident page and create a `#inc-*` channel named with